Menu

 Secretary, Lisa Shadek

-Fleet Captain, Gordon (Scott) St. Clair
+House Chair, Gordon (Scott) St. Clair

 Quarter Master (HTSC Store) Chair, Lynn Hand

-Race Committee Chair, Scott Collinson
+Race Committee Co-Chair, Scott Collinson and Joe O'Neal

 Membership Committee Chair, Carol Condon